2

 1

 • Hi Captain O, welcome to EL&U. Note, the system has flagged your post as "low-quality because of its length and content."
 An answer on EL&U is expected to be authoritative, detailed, and explain why it is correct.
 It's best if you edit your answer to provide a published example or a reference to this epithet, to prove that you haven't just made it up.
-For further guidance, see How to Answer and take the EL&U Tour :-) Feb 2, 2019 at 7:15
+For further guidance, see How to Answer and take the EL&U Tour :-) Commented Feb 2, 2019 at 7:15

 0